ENUSEC/PubQuiz/questions.md

 2. At the beginning of the 1994 World Cup in the USA, who was the singer who famously missed a penalty in the heavily choreographed opening ceremony?
 > Diana Ross

+3. Who particpated in the final of the 2018 World Cup final?
+> France & Croatia

+4. Who won the last time Scotland played England at Cricket?
+> Scotland

+5.

 ## History

-1. During the Second World War, three capitals of belligerent European states were never occupied by force: name any two of them.
+1. During the Second World War, three capitals of particpating European states were never occupied by force: name any two of them.
 >London, Moscow, Helsinki

 2. How long was the Hundred Years War?